lacegiovanni17/practice-todo-/README.md

 # practice-todo-
 👋 Hi, I’m Chidike Henry
 😎 I’m a web developer
-💻 This is a social media profile box made with HTML and CSS.
+💻 This is a todo list site with HTML, CSS and Javascript.
 🌍 Website:  https://lacegiovanni17.github.io/practice-todo-/
 💞️ I’m looking to collaborate on JS projects
 📫 How to reach me dk1online25@gmail.com